How to Handle a Strong-Willed Child Without Constant Power Struggles

 Children may be obstinate because they are anxious, have OCD tendencies, or even sensory issues.
 Try to look for clues of what may be causing your child to be stubborn or have outbursts.
 Understanding the cause will help you so much in the future.

 Who in your family has similar traits to this strong-willed child?
-Do you not want to admit, but the child acts just like you?
+Do you not want to admit it, but the child acts just like you?
 This is actually a great help.
-You can take the person who the child takes after, and get information that will help tremendously in dealing with the child’s behavior issues.
+You can take the person whom the child takes after, and get information that will help tremendously in dealing with the child’s behavior issues.

 How to deal with a strong willed child